 Forest Mushroom Salad with Parsley and Mint

-Paleo Forest Mushroom Salad with Parsley and Mint – a perfect Paleo Asian mushroom salad recipe.
+Paleo Forest Mushroom Salad with Parsley and Mint – a delicious Thai-style Asian mushroom salad recipe made Paleo-friendly!

 I love finding excuses to add mushrooms to my cooking so it makes sense that when I discovered this Thai forest mushroom salad with parsley and mint in Andy Ricker’s cookbook – Pok Pok – I immediately made a bookmark and decided to try it ASAP.